What is Currently Non-Collectible?

-This determiniation is based on a number of financial factors that the IRS evaluates such as wages, interest, dividends, distributions, income, real estate, and other type of investimates.
-The IRS will consider these factors and compare them against the taxpayer’s maximum allowable expenses for their zip code to determine if there is any money left over that can be paid toward their balance.
+This determination is based on several financial factors that the IRS evaluates such as wages, interest, dividends, distributions, income, real estate, and other types of investigates.
+The IRS will consider these factors and compare them against the taxpayer’s maximum allowable expenses for their zip code to determine if there is any money left over that can be paid towards their balance.

-Yes, you are able to qualify for Currently Non Collectible on your own but it is strongly advised to consult with a tax relief professional prior to requesting the status with the IRS.
+Yes, you can qualify for Currently Non-Collectible on your own, but it is strongly advised to consult with a tax relief professional before requesting the status with the IRS.

-Currently Non Collectible is one of the more complicated resoultions to achieve as it requires a strong case as to why the IRS must stop all collection activities for the near future.
+Currently Non-Collectible is one of the more complicated resolutions to achieve as it requires a strong case as to why the IRS must stop all collection activities for the near future.

-Once a taxpayer is taken out of the Currently Non Collectible status, the IRS will attempt to collect the tax balance in full, often resulting to the same agressive collection techniques the taxpayer was trying to avoid in the first place.
+Once a taxpayer is taken out of the Currently Non-Collectible status, the IRS will attempt to collect the tax balance in full, often resulting in the same aggressive collection techniques the taxpayer was trying to avoid in the first place.

-Why Work With TaxRise To Secure My Currently Non Collectible Status?
+Why Should I Work With TaxRise To Secure My Currently Non-Collectible Status?

-TaxRise’s tax professionals work with our taxpayers to ensure that they remain in the Currently Non Collectible status for as long as possible as well as assist in planning on a course of action of what happens once the taxpayer is no longer in the status.
+TaxRise’s tax professionals work with our taxpayers to ensure that they remain in the Currently Non-Collectible status for as long as possible.
+We also help our clients strategize a course of action to take once they are no longer in that status.

-Your tax relief team will work tirelessly to develop a financial hardship case specific to you and your needs, negotiate with the IRS on your behalf, and help you maintain your compliancy throughout your resolution.
+Your tax relief team will work diligently to develop a financial hardship case specifically for you and your needs.
+Furthermore, we will negotiate with the IRS on your behalf and help you maintain your compliance throughout your resolution.

-Our team has a stellar 98.6% success rate placing our clients in an IRS resolution which is just one of the reasons why we have become the fastest-growing tax relief company in the nation.
+Our team has a stellar 98.6% success rate placing our clients in an IRS resolution, one of the many reasons why we have become the fastest-growing tax relief company in the nation.